lukeleppan/better-word-count/README.md

 ![GitHub Workflow Status](https://img.shields.io/github/workflow/status/lukeleppan/better-word-count/Build%20Release?logo=github&style=for-the-badge) ![GitHub release (latest by date)](https://img.shields.io/github/v/release/lukeleppan/better-word-count?style=for-the-badge) ![Obsidian Downloads](https://img.shields.io/badge/dynamic/json?logo=obsidian&color=%23483699&label=downloads&query=%24%5B%22better-word-count%22%5D.downloads&url=https%3A%2F%2Fraw.githubusercontent.com%2Fobsidianmd%2Fobsidian-releases%2Fmaster%2Fcommunity-plugin-stats.json&style=for-the-badge)

 **IMPORTANT NOTICE:** Due to the introduction of the new Live Preview feature, this plugin needed to be almost entirely rewritten.
-Currently the plugin only displays the only the word and character count with selecting text features.
-ALL other features have been scrapped and will be ported in future updates. **DO NOT UPDATE** If you want to use the legacy editor since their is no backwards compatibility yet (I know I'm lazy but I wanted to release the fix, its been too long).
+It will be unstable for a while so please report bugs on github.

 This plugin is the same as the built-in **Word Count** plugin, except when you select text, it will count the selected word instead of the whole document.
 I recommend turning off the built-in **Word Count** because this plugin is designed to replace that.
 This plugin also has the ability to store statistics about your vault.